-- 66. Learners' attendance is evaluated in comparison to national figures for mainstream schools (not free school meal bands) as part of the judgement on behaviour and safety.
+- 67. Learners' attendance is evaluated in comparison to national figures for mainstream schools (not free school meal bands) as part of the judgement on behaviour and safety.
 This also applies to special schools and pupil referral units.
 Inspectors must use the data in RAISEonline and the figures below, combined with the school's own analysis and documentary evidence, to evaluate attendance.
-When deciding whether attendance is consistently low, inspectors should consider how it compares with the attendance figures for the lowest 10% of schools in 2010/11: in primary schools this was 93.27% and 91.67% in secondary schools. - 67.
-It is important to note that published data are often dated so current attendance must be taken into account.
-To evaluate whether attendance has changed since the last published figures, it is useful to compare attendance for the same time period, such as from September until the inspection date, in the current and previous school years. - 68.
+When deciding whether attendance is consistently low, inspectors should consider how it compares with the attendance figures for the lowest 10% of schools in 2011/12: this was 94.24% in primary schools and 92.61% in secondary schools. - 68.
+It is important to note that published data are often dated, so current attendance must be taken into account.
+To evaluate whether attendance has changed since the last published figures, it is useful to compare attendance for the same time period, such as from September until the inspection date, in the current and previous school years. - 69.
 The effectiveness of the school's strategies to promote good attendance should be taken into account.
 RAISEonline presents the school's attendance and persistent absence figures against free school meals data.
 However, while there is a clear statistical link between levels of social deprivation and attendance, this should not be taken as an excuse for poor attendance and high absence rates.
-It is not acceptable to judge poor attendance as 'average' on the basis that the school is working hard to improve it unless there is clear evidence of sustained impact and rapid improvement.
+It is not acceptable to judge poor attendance as 'average' on the basis that the school is working hard to improve it unless there is clear evidence of sustained impact and rapid improvement. - 70.
+Inspectors should take into account any differences between the attendance of different groups of learners, such as those of different genders or ethnicities, when evaluating attendance.
+Inspectors should evaluate how much the school knows about the attendance patterns of groups of learners and the effectiveness of systems to alert them to changes in pupils' attendance.
+A sudden or a gradual alteration can indicate a safeguarding issue. - 71.
+Inspectors should also take account of whether the percentage of pupils present in each lesson observed is broadly consistent with the school's attendance and absence figures.
+Investigate the school's procedures for registering pupils and recording absence where discrepancies arise.
+Truancy from lessons may be occurring after pupils have initially registered. - 72.
+In addition, inspectors should evaluate the support given to any pupils absent for long-term medical reasons, such as any in hospital, and arrangements made to keep pupils in touch with school work and how well these are maintained during extended spells in hospital or at home.
+Investigate the liaison arrangements in place with other supporting professionals, for example at the hospital school or home tuition.